ilhampratamahambali/ilhampratamahambali/README.md

 - 🧭 Inspired by **One Piece adventure spirit**
 - 🐳 Exploring **AI, Deep Learning, and Big Data**
 - 🌸 Anime fan: **One Piece, Naruto, My Hero Academia**
+- ✨ Motto: “Set sail in the sea of data, chase the treasure of knowledge!”

 ---